httpwg/httpwg.github.io/specs/_core.md

 ## Core Specifications

-The "core" semantics of the HTTP protocol are defined by this specifications:
+The "core" semantics of the HTTP protocol are defined by this specification:

  * RFC7231: [HTTP Semantics and Content](/specs/rfc7231.html)